 What roles do you think schools should play in fostering art education and appreciation?

 It is a really important role.
 Some kids just don’t have access to art without school programs.
-Schools need to provide exposure, practice, and encouragement.
+Schools need to provide exposure to the arts and encourage creative self expression.

 How concerned are you about the impact from cuts in funding to the arts, particularly in schools?

 I’m very concerned.
 Creative programs need support.
-At my kids’ elementary school, the new school foundation raised money from the community to fund programs that the school couldn’t afford.
-Funding arts is essential because it benefits young minds, encourages self-expression, and provides a sense of community.
+When my kids were in elementary school, we created The Newton Schools Foundation, which raised money from the community to fund programs that the schools couldn’t afford.
+Funding for the arts is essential to promote creative self-expression.
+The arts also enliven community spirit and build self confidence in young artists!